jacob-carlborg/dvm/README.md

 * Install a D compiler (DMD): `$ dvm install 2.060`
 * Install a D compiler (DMD) with Tango as the standard library: `$ dvm install 1.068 -t`

+If you're running a Linux 64bit operating system you most likely want to install a 64bit version of DMD.
+Add the `--64bit` flag to install a 64bit version of DMD.

 ### Use a Compiler

 * Use a D compiler (DMD): `$ dvm use 2.060`